jnnl/bodash/README.md

 You can also set environment variables `BODASH_DOMAIN`, `BODASH_USER`, and `BODASH_TOKEN`.
 However, supplied command line arguments will always take precedence.

+If you wish to run the dashboard in a periodically updating loop, specify the `-interval` along with a 1 second or greater [time.ParseDuration](https://pkg.go.dev/time#ParseDuration) compatible duration string.

 ## Notes

-bodash currently uses HTTP basic authentication to authenticate with the Blue Ocean API.
+- bodash currently uses HTTP basic authentication to authenticate with the Blue Ocean API.
 This may change in the future.